 Headaches, especially migraines, are horrible and can effect everything in the day.
+My quest to find herbal headache remedies started years ago.
 I used to get migraines that would put everything on pause.
 I couldn’t stand without losing my vision, much less get any chores done.

 My pain was hormone related.
 It wasn’t until I got my hormones under control that my migraines got fewer and farther between.
 Now I only have one maybe once a year.
 And I know what to do to help minimize the time I’m in pain and lessen the severity.